fcdoc/doc/en/flashduty/mixin/single_sign_on/keycloak.md

 ![](https://fcdoc.github.io/img/zh/flashduty/mixin/single_sign_on/keycloak/23.avif)

 > [!NOTE]
-> After configuring based on OIDC, refer to the "Configuring Single Sign-On" section for the login test
+> After completing the configuration based on OIDC, refer to the "Configuring Single Sign-On" section for the login test